nueverest/blowdrycss/docs/readme.rst

 Read Me
 =======

-.. index:: single: Read Me

 `blowdrycss` is a rapid styling tool that compiles DRY CSS from encoded class selectors in your web project files.

 **Why the name blowdrycss?**

 Inspiration for the name came from the blow dryer.
 A blow dryer rapidly drys and styles hair.

-Similarly, :mod:`blowdrycss` is used to rapidly style HTML and generate DRY CSS files using encoded class names.
+Similarly, ``blowdrycss`` is used to rapidly style HTML and generate DRY CSS files using encoded class names.

 Decomposition
 ~~~~~~~~~~~~~